Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 One of the most popular attractions at Canyon of the Eagles Resort is the Eagle Eye Observatory.
 According to the Canyon of the Eagles website, “Our dark-sky location is considered one of the best astronomic viewing sites in Texas.”
 With that in mind, it only makes sense that they have a private observatory on-site!

 The observatory has retractable roof sections to create the optimal experience.
-There are also several telescopes and a qualified astronomer on staff to ensure that you know exactly what you are looking at while gazing at the stars.
+There are also several telescopes and a qualified astronomer on staff to ensure you know exactly what you are looking at while gazing at the stars.

 Like the cruises, this activity fills up quickly, so BOOK IN ADVANCE!